Qualifications and experience

 Key points:

-• Certain aged care positions may not require degrees or qualifications beyond a police check
+- Certain aged care positions may not require degrees or qualifications, with the exception of a police check

-• Vocational Education and Training (VET) courses and university are the two main places to get qualifications for the aged care industry
+- Vocational Education and Training (VET) courses and university degrees are the two main ways to get qualifications for the aged care industry

-• Some positions are great gateways into reaching your aged care job goals
+- Some positions are great entry roles to get you started in reaching your aged care job goals

 Working in aged care, a sector that resides next to the healthcare industry but is not considered ‘primary care’, still requires a level of expertise to work within, along with people skills, empathy and a willingness to care for and connect with older people.